semrush/intergalactic/website/docs/data-display/area-chart/area-chart.md

 **Important points to keep in mind when presenting data as an area chart:**

-- Use `stacked area chart` when, in addition to data amount, you need to display the parts to the whole ratio.
 - A chart with areas shall be used when you need to show a larger picture of the data. _For example, line charts can be used to show the change in a population over time, while charts with areas are excellent for demonstrating the total volume of population over a time period._
 - Try not to use too many values (**it is not recommended to use more than 4 values**).
 In such cases, it is better to use a line chart as it provides a cleaner and clearer understanding.
 - Don't forget to clearly name the chart so that the axes are clear when reading the data.
+- Use [Stacked area chart](/data-display/stacked-area-chart/) when, in addition to data amount, you need to display the parts to the whole ratio.

 > 💡 Useful materials about line chart vs. area chart:
 >